RoanH/osu-wiki/wiki/Rules/en.md

 # Rules

 Test.
 These rules are the basis from which we help keep the osu! community a fun and welcoming place for everyone.
+Extra info

 ## Community rules